sightsdev/sights/src/arduino/README.md

 # S.A.R.T.
 Robot Arduino-side code
 Arduino compatible sketches for various sensors used on the **S.A.R.T.
 Mark III robot.**

+Arduino functionality is now deprecated.
+No support will be provided.

+Almost all sensors either use i2c or digital pins, thus can be used with a Raspberry Pi or Jetson Nano instead.

+At some point, it is possible that Arduino support will be revisited, let us know if this could be of use to you.

 ## SensorParty
 This is the main production code that runs on the Arduino.
 This collects data from the following sensors and streams it over serial to the robot's main computer.
 * **Adafruit VL53L0X** time-of-flight sensor